tarekziade/blog/entries/circus-0.4-released.rst

 threads and gevent where into play.

 The *circus.stats* streamer does not use threads anymore.
-Rather, it uses pyzmq's *ioloop* periodic callbacks -- see http://zeromq.github.com/pyzmq/api/generated/zmq.eventloop.ioloop.html#periodiccallback
+Rather, it uses pyzmq's *ioloop* `periodic callbacks <http://zeromq.github.com/pyzmq/api/generated/zmq.eventloop.ioloop.html#periodiccallback>`_

-The previous implementation was using threads, locks and queues to send messages between threads, removing all this extra code allows to have a cleaner overview of what's going on.
+The previous implementation was using some threads and a queue to stream messages.
+Removing all this extra code allows to have a cleaner overview of what's going on and simplifies the implementation.

 Now, the *StatsStreamer* class subscribes to all Circus events and maintains periodic callbacks for each of the Circus watchers.
 The callbacks are gathering